silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-activity.md

 ---
-description: This article describes the benefits of the Activity view to monitor and analyze activity on your Cerby workspace in real time.
+description: "This article describes the benefits of the Activity view to monitor and analyze activity on your Cerby workspace in real time."
 intercom_id: 10128402
 ---